itsme12453/path-finder/README.md

 ### Explanation of the Check

 1. **Odd Degree Counting**:
    - We iterate through the `connections` object to count how many vertices have an odd number of edges.
-This is crucial because, according to graph theory, having more than two odd-degree vertices implies that it’s impossible to find an Eulerian path.
+This is crucial because, according to graph theory, having more than two odd-degree vertices implies that it’s impossible to find an Eulerian trail.

 2. **Decision Logic**:
    - If there are more than two vertices with an odd degree, the algorithm concludes that it is "IMPOSSIBLE" to traverse all edges without retracing any.
-   - If there are zero or two vertices with an odd degree, it’s "POSSIBLE" to traverse the graph according to the rules of Eulerian paths.
+   - If there are zero or two vertices with an odd degree, it’s "POSSIBLE" to traverse the graph according to the rules of Eulerian trails.

 ## Explanation of the BFS Algorithm